 - Because the morning after pill may cause nausea and vomiting, you can take an anti-nausea medication, like Dramamine or Bonine, one hour before taking Plan B One-Step to reduce the risk of nausea.
 Just remember to read and follow the precautions on the package insert of these anti-nausea medications as the side effects of these types of medicines may include drowsiness.

 - Try not to rely on emergency contraception as your main form of birth control.
 Frequent use of Plan B One-Step or the morning after pill can cause periods to become irregular and unpredictable.

-- Plan B One-Step will also be dispensed in the same packaging, regardless of whether it is obtained over-the -counter or by prescription.
-The manufacturer has added a security tag to all Plan B One-Step boxes to prevent theft.
+- The manufacturer has added a security tag to all Plan B One-Step boxes to prevent theft.